damoahdominic/tvOS-remake/README.md

 ## Try it out! 🚀

-Experience the tvOS interface remake in action!
+Experience the tvOS remake in action!
 Visit our live demo at [tvos.ddamoah.com](https://tvos.ddamoah.com).

-Key features you can try:
-- Grid-based navigation using arrow keys
-- Smooth animations and transitions
-- Dynamic app backgrounds
-- Dark/light mode toggle

 ## Getting Started with the Code 🏁